Frequently Asked Questions

 The Dataverse software automatically produces MD5 values for each file that is deposited on the SODHA platform.
 To find a file’s MD5 value, click on its name in the Files section of your dataset.

-You can compare the MD5 value that your file received after ingest on the SODHA platform with the MD5 value returned by online calculators such as OnlineMD5.
+You can compare the MD5 value that your file received after ingest on the SODHA platform with the MD5 value returned by online calculators such as emn178’s.
 You can also use the built-in MD5 calculators of Windows, Mac and Linux, though the operation can be a little more complex.
+These links are provided for information purposes only.

 - After downloading tabular data in .tab format, the resulting file(s) contained only one tab.
 Where did the contents of the other tabs go?